-The PebbleCreek Hiking Club is established to provide PebbleCreek community residents with the opportunity to enjoy recreational hiking in an organized, safe and social environment.
+The PebbleCreek Hiking Club is now in its 20th season and is established to provide PebbleCreek residents with the opportunity to enjoy recreational hiking in an organized, safe and social environment.
 Safety is a key concern.
 Hikers are accompanied by a leader and sweep carrying an emergency satellite communicator, medical kit and walkie talkies.

-The regular hiking season is from late September to early May.
-In this season, 13 hikes per week are scheduled at the following levels:
+The regular hiking season is from the third week of September to the first week of May.
+In this season the 11 or 12 hikes per week are scheduled at the following levels:

 D Level hikes (3.5-5.0 miles) every Tuesday and Thursday and sometimes Saturday.